StephanErb/engineering-notes/content/Personal.md

 * _"Money is nothing more than neutral proof that you're adding value to people's lives.
 Making sure you're making money is just a way of making sure you're doing something of value to others."_ -- [Derek Sivers][sivers2008berklee]

 ## Thinking
 * Two of the most important executive functions are _cognitive flexibility_ and _cognitive self-control_.
 Cognitive flexibility is the ability to see alternative solutions to problems, to think outside the box, to negotiate unfamiliar situations.
-Cognitive self-control is the ability to inhibit an instinctive or habitual response and substitute a more effective, less obvious one. [howtothink]
+Cognitive self-control is the ability to inhibit an instinctive or habitual response and substitute a more effective, less obvious one. [howtothink].
+You need both

 ## Studying
 * Approach study tasks like you approach programming tasks (see the common principles)